mcl-uk/Simple-uPy-NTRIP-Client-/README.md

    manually sequence the RST and IO0 pins.
-But for smarter, hassle-free flashing with ESPTool an adapter with RTS & DTR outputs (RTS connects to ESP32_RST/EN & DTR to ESP32_IO0) may be worth the investment.  _BUT_ to be able to use the _same_ adapter for susequent software dev work with tools like Thonny or Ampy it should also incorporate Nodemcu-32s's DTR/RTS mod, see the USBToTTL schematics here:
+But for smarter, hassle-free flashing with ESPTool an adapter with RTS & DTR outputs (RTS connects to ESP32_RST/EN & DTR to ESP32_IO0) may be worth the investment.  _BUT_ to be able to use the _same_ adapter for subsequent software dev work with tools like Thonny or Ampy it should also incorporate Nodemcu-32s's DTR/RTS mod, see the USBToTTL schematics here:

    https://docs.ai-thinker.com/_media/esp32/docs/nodemcu-32s_product_specification.pdf